Inside Sales vs Outside Sales: Understanding the Core Differences (B2B)

 Essential Tools For Both Inside and Outside Sales Teams

-It doesn't matter if you're an inside or outside sales rep. You need tools to accomplish your daily tasks effectively and efficiently.
+It doesn't matter if you're an inside or outside sales rep—you need certain tools to accomplish your daily tasks efficiently.
 Most of the top-rated solutions fall into one of three categories: communication tools, social media platforms, and CRM solutions.

 • Communication Tools: You won't make many sales if you don't talk to qualified leads.
-Fortunately, there are plenty of ways to engage potential customers in 2022.
-You can call them on the phone, send them an email, or shoot them a text message.
-You can also use video conferencing apps like Zoom to connect with prospects.
-Here's our list of the most essential tools to have in your sales stack this year.
+Fortunately, there are plenty of ways to engage potential customers and flex your communication skills.
+Call them on the phone, send an email, or shoot a text message.
+You can also use video conferencing apps like Zoom, or dedicated field sales software.
+Check out our list of the most important tools to have in your sales stack this year.

-• Social Media Platforms: Modern sales professionals also use social media apps to connect with buyers.
-In fact, studies show that 78% of social media-using salespeople outsell their peers.
-LinkedIn is an especially useful tool for B2B sellers, simplifying a variety of lead generation, outreach, and messaging tasks.
-For B2C sellers, platforms like Instagram and TikTok can be effective digital channels.
+• Social Media Platforms: Modern sales professionals also use social media to connect with buyers.
+In fact, studies show that 78 percent of social media-using salespeople outsell their peers.
+LinkedIn is an especially useful option for B2B sellers, simplifying a variety of lead generation, outreach, and messaging tasks.
+For B2C sellers, platforms like Instagram and TikTok are effective digital channels.

-• CRM Solutions: Customer relationship management (CRM) software is absolutely essential for both inside and outside sales reps—and the sales managers they report to.
-With this kind of tool, you'll be able to track your leads through the entire buyer's journey, tap into automation to improve the sales process, and analyze important metrics that will help you sharpen your communication skills.
-The best CRMs for sales teams also function as communication tools, and have built-in calling, emailing, texting, and video conferencing features.
+• CRM Solutions: Customer relationship management (CRM) software is key for both inside and outside sales reps—and the sales managers they report to.
+With this tool, you can track your leads through the entire buyer's journey, use automation to optimize the sales process, and analyze important metrics that will help sharpen your communication.
+The best CRMs for sales teams also offer built-in communication tools like calling, emailing, SMS, and video conferencing features.

 Speaking of CRM solutions, have you tried Close yet?

-Close is the ultimate CRM for high-growth sales teams, thanks to its intuitive interface and game-changing capabilities.
-Interested in remote selling?
-Use the proven templates and communication features inside Close to make sales from a distance.
+Close is the ultimate CRM for high-growth sales teams, thanks to its intuitive interface and powerful features.
+Interested in inside sales?
+Use the proven templates and built-in communication features.
 Want to take an outside sales approach?
-Easily score leads and manage your pipeline with Close as well.
+Easily score leads and manage your pipeline inside the Close platform.

-Comparing inside and outside sales is kinda like comparing apples and oranges.
-Some like one, some like the other--and some sales teams like both!
-Field sales is becoming less common, but its still a fantastic strategy for many companies.
+Comparing inside to outside sales is like comparing apples to oranges.
+Some like one, some like the other—and some sales teams like both!
+Truth is, field sales is becoming less common, but it's still a fantastic strategy for many companies.

-Start by seeing what your competitors do – and maybe try each on for size.
-You might find a mix of both is your best bet.
+Start by considering what your competitors choose—and then, maybe try out both.
+You might find a mix is your best bet.

-Whether you sell the latest and greatest SaaS product or tried and true financial services, you can sell more with Close.
-Sign up for a free 14-day trial today to see if Close is right for you.
+Whether you sell the latest and greatest SaaS product, financial services, real estate or more—via inside or outside sales—you can sell better with Close.
+Sign up for a free 14-day trial to test us out.

 ACCESS YOUR FREE TRIAL →